sofaworks/nosleepautobot/README.md

 * **NoxBot checks for code blocks in posts**

   Generally, code blocks do not belong in NoSleep submissions.
-They are generally the byproduct of users writing their stories in another software such as Microsoft Word and using `Tab` characters, which translate to `<pre>` and `<code>` blocks in Markdown.
+They are typically the byproduct of users writing their stories in another software such as Microsoft Word and using `Tab` characters, which translate to `<pre>` and `<code>` blocks in Markdown.
 This results in unreadable blocks of text in the resulting submission.
 NoxBot will temporarily remove posts containing such blocks of text and send a private message to the submission author alerting them to fix their formatting and submit their post for reapproval.

 * **NoxBot provides information/rule reminders via PM to authors when they post a new part of a series.**